The NHS has embarked on a journey to become one of the safest healthcare systems in the world as part of the NHS Long Term Plan.

 We share the learning from incidents reported to us and update on relevant topics via our local intelligence networks and via newsletters.

-Organisations that do have their own Accountable Officer (designated bodies) are required to send a summary of their controlled drugs incidents in an ‘occurrence report’ to the accountable officer at NHS England every three months.
-You can do this online at www.cdreporting.co.uk.
+Organisations that do have their own Accountable Officer (designated bodies) are required to send a summary of concerns relating to controlled drugs in an ‘occurrence report’ to the accountable officer at NHS England..
+This information is requested every three months and can be submitted online at www.cdreporting.co.uk.
 Guidance for this can be found in our Publications page.

 Lawful Destruction of Controlled Drugs

 Controlled drugs in schedules 2, 3, and 4 (part 1) must be denatured before being disposed of.
-Healthcare staff that are lawfully in possession of these can do so, but should ensure they have a ‘T28 exemption’ from the Environment Agency that allows this.
+Healthcare staff that are lawfully in possession of these can do so, but should ensure they have a ‘T28 exemption’ from the Environment Agency that allows this on the relevant premises.
 All denaturing should be witnessed by another person, and in the case of stocks of schedule 2 controlled drugs it must be witnessed by a person authorised by an Accountable Officer.
 You can request an authorised witness online at www.cdreporting.co.uk.

 Private Prescribing of Schedule 2 and 3 Controlled Drugs

-You can obtain a new PIN, or make changes to your PIN record (such as name and address) by contacting the Accountable Officer via email@example.com.
+You can obtain a new PIN, or make changes to your PIN record (such as name and address) by contacting the Accountable Officer via the relevant e-mail address (above).

 If you have a PIN and need to order controlled stationery for prescribing you can obtain this from Primary Care Support England via their website.

-Declarations and Self-Assessments of Compliance with the Regulations by NHS Commissioned Primary Care Contractors
+Declarations and Self-Assessments of Compliance with the Regulations by providers of Medical, Dental, Nursing or Midwifery services

-Please contact us if you require any advice or support, or have any further queries about the safe use of controlled drugs.
-Our secure email address is email@example.com.
+Please contact us if you require any advice or support, or have any further queries about the safe use of controlled via the relevant e-mail address (above).

 If you are looking for information from the South West local primary care pharmacy team please click on the link.